gasagna/ArraySlices.jl/README.md

 # ArraySlices.jl

-This is a very simple package that enables looping over slices of an array in a natural way.
-Here is the typical example:
+This is a very simple Julia package that enables looping over slices of an array in a natural way.
+Here is a demo:

 ````julia
 # have some array